AWS S3 Storage Provider

 Authentication

-The S3 storage provider supports multiple authentication methods.
+The AWS S3 storage provider supports multiple authentication methods, with the AWS credential chain being the recommended approach.

 Default AWS Credential Chain (Recommended)